All for Water and Water for All

 Goal 8: Economic Growth

 Like life, business runs on water.
 Nobody goes to work without it.
 Investments that enable people and communities to have access to safe water and sanitation fuel economic growth.
-No longer spending time collecting safe water, girls gain back their time to attend school, and women can work and start their own businesses.
+No longer spending time collecting safe water or caring for sick family members, girls gain back their time to attend school, and women can work and start their own businesses.
 And, as water and sanitation enterprises scale, they create new jobs and find a reliable flow of talent.

 Goal 13: Climate Change